-Are sex workers now guaranteed a bank account?
+Are NPOs now guaranteed a bank account?

-To open a bank account, the client and bank must must execute the client acceptance process.
+To open a bank account, the client and bank must go through the client acceptance process.
 A bank determines whether it can and wants to enter into a business relationship with a client on the basis of its risk appetite.
-It assesses potential risks and risk-mitigating measures during CDD.
+It assesses potential risks and any risk-mitigating measures during CDD.
 Where necessary, a bank can request additional information from the client and will assess each situation individually.
 Banks have contractual freedom to determine with whom or which party they enter into and maintain a business relationship.
 Through targeted and risk-based CDD and clear communication, banks contribute to financial inclusion and help prevent misuse of the financial system.

-What are risk factors in the sex workers Industry Baseline and how are they used?
+What are risk factors in the NPO Industry Baseline and how are they used?

 The Industry Baseline contains a table with information on characteristics and behaviour that banks consider in their risk assessment.
-The overview includes both risk-increasing and riskreducing factors, which create insight into risks in the overall context of the client.
-This overview also helps sex workers understand what the bank considers important when conducting CDD.
+The overview includes both risk-increasing and risk-reducing factors, which create insight into the risks in the overall context of the client.
+This overview also helps the NPO sector understand what the bank considers important when conducting CDD.

 A risk-increasing factor means that the bank may need more information or documentation about that characteristic or behaviour.
-The client always has the opportunity to clarify their specific situation and provide their full context.
+The client always has the opportunity to clarify their specific situation and give a complete context.
 Although a risk factor is considered, it is not decisive in itself.
-One risk- increasing factor does not directly or automatically result in a high risk classification.
+One risk-increasing factor does not directly or automatically classify the client as high risk.
 The Industry Baseline includes some practical examples to illustrate this.
 We call these examples 'use cases'.